-Management board members jointly compensate the enterprise for payments made (a) after insolvency became obvious and (b) without due diligence
+Management board members jointly compensate the enterprise for payments made (a) after insolvency became obvious and (b) without due diligence.

-- Named by the court, approved by the general meeting of creditors - Must be a sworn advocate, sworn auditor, bailiff or person authorised to act as a trustee who: - has an officially recognised bachelor's degree + at least 2 years' professional experience in finance, law, management or accounting or who has an officially recognised master's degree - is honest and of high moral character - has oral and written proficiency in Estonian - has passed the examination + undergone training for trustees http://www.kpkoda.ee/doc/Hea%20kutsetava. pdf, in Estonian) Includes requirements on independence, impartiality, confidentiality, honour, dignity, trustworthiness, relationship with parties to the proceedings, colleagues, the public
+- IP is named by the court, approved by the general meeting of creditors. - IP must be a sworn advocate, sworn auditor, bailiff or person authorised to act as a trustee who: - has an officially recognised bachelor's degree + at least 2 years' professional experience in finance, law, management or accounting or who has an officially recognised master's degree - is honest and of high moral character - has oral and written proficiency in Estonian - has passed the examination + undergone training for trustees.